Constellations

 Star chart of constellation Delphinus with 5 stars, 3 labeled.

-Fomalhaut and Piscis Austrinus.
+Fomalhaut and Piscis Austrinus

 Fomalhaut is sometimes called The Lonely One or The Solitary One.
-It’s said to be lonely because it’s noticeable as the only bright object in an otherwise “empty” region of the sky (no region of the sky is truly empty, of course).
+It’s said to be lonely because it’s noticeable as the only bright object in an otherwise empty region of the sky (no region of the sky is truly empty, of course).
 Fomalhaut is a blue-white star, located only a couple of dozen light-years away.
 Read more about Fomalhaut here.

 Meanwhile, Piscis Austrinus is a small, round pattern of stars, supposedly the open mouth of the Southern Fish.
 But don’t expect to see a fish in these stars, when you find Piscis Austrinus in a dark sky.
-Look for it below a zig-zag line of stars stemming from Aquarius the Water Carrier.
-In skylore, the Water Carrier is supposed to be pouring water into the open mouth of Piscis Austrinus.
+Look for it below a zig-zag line of stars stemming from Aquarius the Water Bearer.
+In skylore, the Water Bearer is supposed to be pouring water into the open mouth of Piscis Austrinus.

 Star chart outlining a blob-like shape with one star, Fomalhaut, labeled.

-Aquarius the Water Carrier
+Aquarius the Water Bearer

 Aquarius is usually portrayed as a man pouring a stream of water into the mouth of the Southern Fish.
 Which is interesting since fish don’t drink water.
 If your sky is dark, you can see an asterism – or noticeable pattern of stars — left of the star Sadal Melik.
 This pattern, shown in the orange dashed oval in the star map below, is called the Water Jar in Aquarius.
 Imagine a cascade of faint stars as water, making a zigzag stream of stars, flowing down toward the star Fomalhaut.
-Read more about Aquarius the Water Carrier.
+Read more about Aquarius the Water Bearer.

 Map of the constellation Aquarius.
 The dashed oval region is the Water Jar asterism.
 Stars below it could be imagined as water pouring from the jar into the mouth of Piscis Austrinus, where Fomalhaut represents the Southern Fish’s mouth.
-Image via IAU / Sky & Telescope / Wikimedia Commons/ CC BY 3.0.
+Image via IAU / Sky & Telescope / Wikimedia Commons (CC BY 3.0).

-Pisces the Fishes
+Pisces the Fish

 As seen from across the globe, Pisces reaches its high point for the night at about 10 p.m. local standard time in early November.
-Pisces the Fishes is sometimes called the first constellation of the zodiac because the sun appears in front of this constellation at the time of the March equinox.
+Pisces the Fish is sometimes called the first constellation of the zodiac because the sun appears in front of this constellation at the time of the March equinox.

 Cetus the Whale